What it was like to get a T-shaped bit of plastic shoved into my uterus.

 More recently, my gynecologist sent me home with some old-fashioned birth control pills, but taking them felt… archaic.
 Not to be a snowflake millennial or whatever, but it’s been 60 years since the pill came out and at this point I deserve a birth control I don’t have to remember to take daily.
 So, after discussing with my gyno (who has had multiple IUDs herself), I chose the Mirena, which lasts for 5-7 years.

-Aerie was gracious enough to take me to the doctor’s office; they busied themselves working on fursuit stuff in the lobby during my appointment.
+Kynan was gracious enough to take me to the doctor’s office; he busied himself working on fursuit stuff in the lobby during my appointment.
 My first task was proving that I wasn’t pregnant, so I peed in a cup and delivered it to the in-house lab.
 Then they brought me into the exam room, a bigger one than usual, and took my blood pressure.
 The nurse explained that I could wear my dress instead of the shitty paper gown.
 GOOD.
 When she left I immediately began snapping photos for this post, like a creepazoid, until the doctor came in.

 I tried not to focus on the long shiny metal object laid out in the corner.